-I have written before about the importance of using the competitive intelligence you gather for decision-making support.
+We have written before about the importance of using the competitive intelligence (CI) you gather for decision-making support.

 The basics of the company or firm itself

-Of course, all competitor profiles will contain the name of the organization, the headquarters or main office address, any international or satellite locations, primary contact information and website URLs.
+Of course, all company profiles will contain the name of the organization, the headquarters or main office address, any international or satellite locations, primary contact information and website URLs.